Bonkers is the 90s Disney cartoon I was obsessed with as a kid, and I will defend it to this day.

 The result is a pile of continuity errors that still drive fans a little crazy.
 In one episode Bonkers is a rookie, in the next he is a veteran.
 For most of us, though, the Lucky Piquel era is the golden age of the show.

-The Villains of Bonkers
+The Villains of the Bonkers Cartoon

 The rest of the rogues’ gallery leans weird and wonderful.
 Mr. Doodles is the Collector’s scribbly little henchman.
 Ma Parker is a toon tow truck who fools Lucky into thinking she is sweet while she steals parts off their police car to build monster-truck armor.
-Fun fact: Ma Parker was voiced by the legendary June Foray, the original voice of Rocky the Flying Squirrel.
-And then there is Wacky Weasel, an egg-obsessed villain so feared that even Chief Kanifky was scared of him.
-He once broke into a prison because he heard it was full of “bad eggs.”

 Was Bonkers a Roger Rabbit Spin-Off?